 Asynchronous video is not live, it is the electronic delivery of health records and documents.
 Feedback on tests and records are later provided by a health care professional.
 This type of telehealth is common in rural areas where health care may be more challenging to receive.

 Asynchronous video, also called “store-and-forward” because patient data is stored on a secure platform.
 As a result, the data can be forwarded or accessed by other health professionals during care.

 This type of telehealth allows healthcare providers to collect and track patient health data remotely.
 Technology is used within the comfort of the patient’s home to measure specific health indicators.
 Remote patient monitoring allows health professionals to check in on patients more frequently.
 Remote patient monitoring is recommended for patients with chronic diseases or those in senior living spaces.

 Mobile Health (mHealth)

-These can provide a variety of health-based services: (Maheu, 2020)
+Mobile health uses software and applications unlike the other types of telehealth.
+As a result, these tools can provide a variety of health-based services: (Maheu, 2020)

 - Setting reminders to take medications

 Applications may be recommended to patients to supplement and improve lifestyle habits.
 Some applications may have an option for text messaging.
 Text messaging is a convenient way to get answers to specific health questions without scheduling an appointment.